-bbodance were thrilled to learn that its very own Teaching Qualifications alumni and Registered Teacher Anya Zhavoronkova has been awarded One Dance UK’s Rising Star Award.
+bbodance were thrilled to learn that its very own Teaching Qualifications alumna and Registered Teacher Anya Zhavoronkova has been awarded One Dance UK’s Rising Star Award.

 One Dance UK’s newly-launched Teaching Awards recognise high quality dance education and dance opportunities for children and young people across the UK.

-After having completed her bbodance Teaching Qualifications in 2016, Anya set up Skylark School of Dance in Bromley, Kent.
-Within a year, what started as a few mats in a civic hall, is now a bustling dance school with over 70 students.
+After completing her bbodance Teaching Qualifications in 2016, Anya set up Skylark School of Dance in Bromley, Kent.
+Within a year, what started as a few mats in a civic hall is now a bustling dance school with over 70 students.
 This week we met Anya to find out more about her teaching practice, inspirations and goals.

 Anya: As far back as I can remember, I’ve always loved dancing.
 But most of all I loved getting other people to dance.
-I was known in my neighbourhood as the “precocious choreographer” — my hobby was rallying people together for impromtu dance routines!
+I was known in my neighbourhood as the “precocious choreographer” — my hobby was rallying people together for impromptu dance routines!

 The arrival of my son was like an epiphany.
 I was signing his birth certificate and I had to list my occupation.
-I just had to write ‘ballet professional’.
-You know — it’s a document that he will carry with him forever!
+I just had to write ‘ballet professional.’
+You know — it’s a document he will carry with him forever!